claceio/docs/content/docs/Applications/Lifecycle/index.md

 ## Write Mode Access

 Staging and Preview apps have read only access by default to plugin APIs.
 This means that when they make calls to plugin APIs, only APIs defined as READ by the plugin are permitted.
-The HTTP plugin defined GET/OPTIONS/HEAD requests as READ, POST/PUT/DELETE are defined as WRITE.
+The HTTP plugin defines GET/OPTIONS/HEAD requests as READ type, POST/PUT/DELETE are defined as WRITE.
 For the CLI Exec plugin, the run API is defined as WRITE since the CLI command run might do write operations.

 For cases where the plugin defines an API as Write, the app permission can overwrite the default type and define the operation to be a READ operation.
 For example, the disk_usage app runs the `du` command, which is a read operation.
 The [app config defines](https://github.com/claceio/clace/blob/49182d4ca1cacbd8e3463a77c2174a6da1fb66c9/examples/disk_usage/app.star#L45) the run plugin call as `type="READ"`, over-riding the default WRITE type defined in the plugin.
 If no type is specified in the permission, the type defined in the plugin takes effect.

 Staging and Preview apps are allowed only READ calls by default, even if the app permissions allow WRITE operations.
 To allow stage apps access to WRITE operations, run `clace app update stage-write-access all true`.
 Change `all` to the desired app glob pattern.

-To allow stage apps access to WRITE operation, run `clace app update preview-write-access example.com:/ true`.
+To allow preview apps access to WRITE operation, run `clace app update preview-write-access example.com:/ true`.
 This changes the existing preview apps and any new preview apps created for example.com:/ to allow write operations, if the permissions have been approved.